samfarmer/CF_CleanUp/ReadMe.md

 ```

 We believe that this syntax is easy to remember, terse, and just as intuitive as the `<cfquery>` tag.
 There is no need to call `execute()`, and the result is always returned.

+## Syntax Changes

+### Line breaks without a comma

+A comma to mark the end of a line should be made optional.
+A line break would be designated by either a comma or a carraige return.

+### Declare multiple variables with one var keyword.

+Just like in JavaScript add the ability to define multiple variables with one var keyword.